 Mr. John Annis is, as of January 1, 2018, the senior vice president of collaboration and impact at the Charles & Margery Barancik Foundation.
-Formerly, he was senior vice president of community investment at the Community Foundation of Sarasota County, which provides grants in the areas of education, health and human services, the arts, animal welfare, and the environment.
+The Barancik Foundation, a private foundation serving Sarasota, has awarded $27 million in grants since its 2014 inception.
+Formerly, he was senior vice president of community investment at the Community Foundation of Sarasota County.

 Laurie Miller Brotman

 New York, NY